 Note, in the Fall of 2014, the entire coral colony at the Kapoho Tidepools (aka waiopae) underwent a coral bleaching event.
 Roughly 80% of the coral has been bleached white.
 Local scientist attribute the bleaching to warmer than normal water in September and a wetter than normal summer.

 To reach the Kapoho Tidepools snorkeling from Hilo, head south on SR11 to Keaau.
 In Keaau, veer left heading southeast on SR130 to Pahoa.
 In Pahoa, turn left heading east on SR132.
 At the intersection with SR137, turn right on SR137 briefly and then turn left on Kapaho Beach Road down to the tidepools.
 Alternately, from SR137, you can turn left on Pua O Kapoho Road and then left on Kapoho Kai Drive where there is roadside parking about a half mile walk from the tidepools.
 Keep in mind that many people feel that this dive site is difficult to locate.
 Note, the Kapoho Vacationland private community graciously provides access to the tide pools through their private land.
 To reach the snorkeling on the Big Island by air, you will need to fly into either Kona International Airport (KOA) on the south side of the Big Island and Hilo International Airport (ITO) on the northeast side of the Big Island.
 From either airport, the best bet is to rent a car since the dive sites are pretty far off the main roads.
+When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.
 The best Big Islands snorkeling dive sites are spread around the island.
 The conditions at each dive site vary throughout the year depending upon winds and currents.
 Since many of the Big Island snorkeling destinations are open water and unprotected, make sure to check the current surf reports before heading to any of these dive sites.
 Luckily, there are excellent up-to-date surf reports that can provide guidance on these adverse conditions.
 With the usually rolling surf, it is strongly discouraged to use open-tube snorkels which are common at snorkel rental locations -- only use snorkels with a dry-top splash-guard and a sump purge-valve in the mouth piece.